sofa-framework/doc/plugins/usual-plugins/collisionobbcapsule/obbcollisionmodel.md

 <!-- generate_doc -->
 # OBBCollisionModel

-Collision model which represents a set of OBBs
+Collision model which represents a set of OBBs.

 ## Rigid3d